General Logic-Systems that Determine Significant Collections of Consequence Operators

 The subset map being consider has been termed as a (unary) ``operation.''
 It has also termed either as a {\it consequence} or a {\it closure operator} by W\'ojcicki (1981).
 Due to its changed properties when embedded into a nonstandard structure, where for infinite $L$ the nonstandard extension of such a map is not a map on a power set to a power set but remains, at least, a closure operator, these two names were later combined to form the term {\it consequence operator} (Herrmann (1987)).
 In order to differentiate between two types, either the word {\it general} or {\it finite} ({\it or finitary}) is often adjoined to this term (Herrmann (2004)).
 Although finite consequence operators are closure operators with a finite character, they have additional properties, due to their set-theoretic definition, not shared, in general, by closure operators.
 Indeed, they have properties apparently dependent upon the construction of the language elements (Tarski, 1956, p.
 71). \pars

 Since Tarski's introduction of consequence operator (Tarski, 1956, p.
 60), although he mentions that it is not required for his investigations, a language $L$ upon which such operators are defined has been assumed to have, at the least, a certain amount of structure.
 For example, without further consideration, it has been assumed that $L$ can, at least, be considered as a semigroup or, often, a free algebra.
 Indeed, such structures have become ``self-evident'' hypotheses.
 In order to emphasize that such special structures should not be assumed, the term ``non-organized'' is introduced (Herrmann (2006)).
-This term is used to emphasize that no other independent structural properties should be assumed.
-Formally, a {\it non-organized} $L$ is a language where only specifically stated properties $P_1,P_2, \ldots$ are assumed and where always either informal set theory or, if necessary, informal set theory with the Axiom of Choice is used to establish theorems informally.
+Although independent structural properties may exist, they are not considered in any manner as part of the hypotheses.\pars Formally, a {\it non-organized} $L$ is a language where only ``specifically stated'' properties $P_1,P_2, \ldots$ are assumed and where either informal set theory or, if necessary, informal set theory with the Axiom of Choice is used to establish theorems informally.
 Hence, all other independent properties $L$ might possess are ignored.
-This is, of course, the usual meaning of deducing conclusions from a set of hypotheses.
-When appropriate, the term ``non-organized'' is only used as a means to stress this standard methodology.\parm {\bf 2.
-General Logic-Systems.}\parm
+Indeed, the only property $L$ is assumed to possess is the method of ``word'' formation from a non-empty alphabet of symbols, images and other symbolized sensory information.
+When appropriate, the term ``non-specialized'' is only used as a means to stress this standard methodology.\parm